Zambia Forestry College: History

 In 1995, the School of Natural Resources started operating as one of the Schools of the Copperbelt University to offer degree programmes in Agroforestry, Fisheries and Aquaculture, Forestry, Wildlife Management and, Wood Science and Technology.

 In 1996, the first student intake was enrolled for the Bachelor of Science Degree in Forestry only.
-Other degree programmes were later introduced as follows; - Wood Science and Technology in 2002, Agrofrestry in 2006, Wildlife Management; Fisheries and Aquaculture in 2009 and Bioenegry Science, Plant and Environmental Sciences as well as Sustainable Natural Resource Management and Climate Change in 2016.
+Other degree programmes were later introduced as follows; - Wood Science and Technology in 2002, Agroforestry in 2006, Wildlife Management; Fisheries and Aquaculture in 2009 and Bioenergy Science, Plant and Environmental Sciences as well as Sustainable Natural Resource Management and Climate Change in 2016.

+Programs

 In 2011 Post Graduate programs were introduced and these are M.Sc. degree in Natural Resource Management, M.Sc. degree in Sustainable Agriculture production and a PhD. in Natural Resources.

 The school offers teaching, research and consultancy services in agriculture, environment and natural resources management related fields.
 The school is also engaged in issues of environmental management and development.
 It has participated and continues to participate at both national and international levels in issues of climate change, biodiversity conservation, carbon trading, ecotourism and management of natural resources for socio-economic development.